 When a child is teething, the gum pain may spread to the ears, especially when the molars are emerging at the back of the jaw.
 As a result, you may often notice that your baby is rubbing his or her cheeks or pulling the ears.
 While this is an indication of pain and discomfort to the child owing to teething, it is important to bear in mind that often when a child pulls his or her ears, it may also be a sign of an ear contagion.

+Although most physicians, scientists and parents do not associate diarrhea with teething, several parents have confirmed that they have noticed somewhat loose bowel movements or diarrhea when their child is teething.
+However, findings of a recent study undertaken by the scientists at the Children's Hospital in Australia show that diarrhea is one of the most widespread indications of teething.
+In fact, there are many people who either agree or disagree with the findings of this recently conducted research at the Children's Hospital in Australia.
 Many physicians as well as researchers are of the view that diarrhea among teething babies is caused owing to the swallowing of excessive saliva, which in turn, makes the bowel movement loose.
 Hence, it is advisable that parents who find that their teething baby has diarrhea continuing for over two bowel movements ought to consult a physician to find the cause of the condition.

 This is another condition that physicians usually do not expressly associate with teething in a child.
 However, some parents disagree with the physicians and assert that they have noticed slight rise in body temperature or a low-grade fever in their child during the teething period.
 Whether fever is a teething symptom or not, it is advisable that if parents of teething children notice that their baby has fever for over two days, they ought to consult a physician on this issue.